AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Source: O’Reilly Media4

-DMZ example 3: Multiple DMZs connected to a vendor
+DMZ example 3: Multiple DMZs connected to a third-party device

 Figure 3: Multiple DMZs